 So off we go with the tour just within the city.
 We stayed longer at Mandalay Hill for sunset but then again we didn't get to have a good sunset it's because it was cloudy.
 We met two fellow tourist from Israel, hang out for while and decided to eat dinner together.
 We had a nice dinner at a Thai restaurant.
 It was a lovely evening, we head back to the hostel, we bid farewells and the hope of meeting again in the FUTURE.

 Myanmar doesn't have a SAGADA effect on me, but it's a beautiful country and beautiful people.
 The simplicity of the people and their way of life reminds me of how life should be.
 I saw people gather together talking with each other, others are in picnic, while most of the teens are playing guitar and just hanging out.

 I experienced good things in Myanmar, and in general people are nice and kind, but that doesn't mean everyone are, we should still be careful and not to be so trusting.
 The only bad experience I had was when the people at the train station took my peso money (150) inserted on my passport holder.
 They took our passport for information and when they gave it back my peso bill was gone.
 I could have taken it out before giving my passport but I want to see how honest they can be and well that's what happened.
-There's always good and bad in this world, but that experienced didn't stop me to appreciate Myanmar and it's people.
-I hope that Myanmar and it's people get to preserve it's tradition and the their kindness as they progress and as they grow as a country.
+There's always good and bad in this world, but that experienced didn't stop me to appreciate Myanmar and its people.
+I hope that Myanmar and the people get to preserve their tradition and the their kindness as they progress and as they grow as a country.

 "Myanmar - the land of warm hearts" -XYZ